 Avril watched the round man trudge across the highway toward the grith skull.

-Avril whispered into the remote, “Are you awake in there?”
+Avril whispered into his AI, “Are you awake in there?”

 When there was no answer, he thought, Zin will be fine.
 With another look back down the road he added, Nobody is coming.